noemilemonnier/thedoggo/README.md

 # TheDoggo

-**This is a test using a template to explore NodeJs/React/Mongodb.**
+**This is a test using a template from HTML5 UP (https://html5up.net/) that was customized for my project.
+I did this project to explore NodeJs/Gatsby/React/Mongodb and pushed the project to Netlify.**

 ## Preview